GoddeerisEdouard/MarketplaceNotifier/README.md

 ! the traceback key is optional!

 When this error is raised, the monitor service will stop monitoring that specific URL.
-It'll set the status to `FAILED` in the DB.
+It'll also set the status to `FAILED` in the DB.
 You can set the status back to `ACTIVE` by sending a POST request to `/query/status`.
 (check the API endpoints for the exact payload format)